About Our Surgery

 Complaints

-If you have a complaint or concern about the service you have received from the doctors or any of the personnel working in this practice, please let us know, by filling in our complaint form and bringing it to the practice.
+If you have a complaint or concern about the service you have received from the doctors or any of the personnel working in this practice, please let us know, by submitting our feedback form.
 We operate a practice complaint procedure as part of an NHS complaints system, which meets national criteria.

 We hope that we can sort most problems out easily and quickly, often at the time they arise and with the person concerned.
 If you wish to make a formal complaint, please do so as soon as possible – ideally within a matter of a few days.
 This will enable us to establish what happened more easily.
 If doing that is not possible your complaint should be submitted within 12 months of the incident that caused the problem; or within 12 months of discovering that you have a problem.
 You should address your complaint in writing to the Practice Manager (a form is available should you wish to use one).
 They will make sure that we deal with your concerns promptly and in the correct way.
 You should be as specific and concise as possible.